 Footballers need excellent motor performance.
 That is, the ability to coordinate our movements.
 Only with good motor performance skills can you coordinate the movement of your leg and foot so you strike the ball at the perfect time and in the perfect way.

 Andy Rimol, a student at Princeton University, conducted research into the effect of meditation on motor skills.
 He asked a group of basketball players at his university to practice meditation.
-And as he had anticipated, players who meditated had better motor performance skills.
+And as he had anticipated, players who meditated had significantly better motor performance skills.

-Therefore, football players who meditate will have better control of their bodies.
-In other words, it will help you to make the perfect pass, hit the top corner when you shoot, and save the hardest of shots.
+In other words, meditation will help you to make the perfect pass, hit the top corner when you shoot, and save the hardest of shots.

 Lionel Messi once said, “The best decisions aren’t made with your mind but with your instincts.”
 Which is great, because meditation can help you tap into your instincts.

 Obviously, in big games, you are inclined to feel stressed.
 I can only imagine how professional football players feel when they step up to take a decisive penalty.
 Gut-wrenching.
 But meditation can help.
 Indeed, arguably the number one benefit of meditation is stress reduction.